Tyler Technologies price target raised to $700 from $625 at Oppenheimer

 Oppenheimer raised the firm’s price target on Tyler Technologies (TYL) to $700 from $625 and keeps an Outperform rating on the shares.
-The company reported “solid” Q3 results with revenue slightly below consensus, but ahead of internal expectations, and profitability ahead of estimates, the analyst tells investors in a research note.
-Tyler management also narrowed the top-line outlook and increased its free cash flow margin by 300bps, though its License / Royalties was reduced due to accelerated cloud demand, which implies SaaS and Payments were increased slightly, the firm added.
+Tyler reported “solid” Q3 results, with profitability ahead of expectations, and while revenue was just below the Street, it was ahead of internal estimates, the analyst tells investors in a research note.
+The firm remains positive on Tyler’s execution on top- and bottom-line initiatives buoyed by a favorable public sector demand backdrop.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>